Benedictines: Switzerland

+Kloster Rheinau was a Benedictine monastery in Rheinau in the Canton of Zürich, Switzerland, founded in about 778.

+Einsiedeln Abbey is a Benedictine monastery in Einsiedeln.
+The abbey of Our Lady of the Angels was founded in 1120.

+United Kingdom

 The English Benedictine Congregation is the oldest of the nineteen Benedictine congregations.
 Through the influence of Wilfrid, Benedict Biscop, and Dunstan, the Benedictine Rule spread rapidly, and in the North it was adopted in most of the monasteries that had been founded by the Celtic missionaries from Iona.
 Many of the episcopal sees of England were founded and governed by the Benedictines, and no fewer than nine of the old cathedrals were served by the black monks of the priories attached to them.
 Monasteries served as hospitals and places of refuge for the weak and homeless.
 The monks studied the healing properties of plants and minerals to alleviate the sufferings of the sick.

-During the English Reformation, all monasteries were dissolved and their lands confiscated by the Crown, forcing the members to flee into exile on the Continent.
-During the 19th century they were able to return to England.
+During the English Reformation, all monasteries were dissolved and their lands confiscated by the Crown, forcing those who wished to continue in the monastic life to flee into exile on the Continent.
+During the 19th century English members of these communities were able to return to England.

 St. Mildred's Priory, on the Isle of Thanet, Kent, was built in 1027 on the site of an abbey founded in 670 by the daughter of the first Christian King of Kent.
 Currently the priory is home to a community of Benedictine nuns.
 Five of the most notable English abbeys are the Basilica of St Gregory the Great at Downside, commonly known as Downside Abbey, The Abbey of St Edmund, King and Martyr commonly known as Douai Abbey in Upper Woolhampton, Reading, Berkshire, Ealing Abbey in Ealing, West London, and Worth Abbey.
 Prinknash Abbey, used by Henry VIII as a hunting lodge, was officially returned to the Benedictines four hundred years later, in 1928.
 During the next few years, so-called Prinknash Park was used as a home until it was returned to the order.